 - Use of Force

 - Physical Fitness Training

-The next academy - Session #25 will be held from February 6 through April 28, 2017.
+The next academy - Session #26 will start on August 7, 2017.
 We are currently accepting cadet applications.
 Print and fill out a Regional Cadet Academy Packet and mail to: Captain Mark Candies, 220 Judge Edward Dufresne Parkway, Luling, Louisiana 70070.